 Common types of damages available in Georgia premises liability cases include the following.

 Although you may be able to establish your right to compensation, property owners often try to defend themselves by claiming you share liability for the accident.
 The owner may claim that you were distracted by your phone, traveling in a restricted area, trespassing, or even wearing inappropriate shoes at the time of the accident.
 He or she may also claim that he or she was unaware of the hazard and did not have adequate time to respond to it.

 If the court or insurance company believes that you are responsible for the accident, your award could be at risk.
 The insurance adjuster assigned to your case may use this information as justification to deny or reduce your settlement.

 During a lawsuit, Georgia’s modified comparative negligence rules will apply.
 Under these laws, your award will be reduced by the amount of liability you share.
 If you are 50% or more at fault, you will be barred from recovering compensation.

-For example, say that you are injured when you slip on a puddle of oil in a grocery store.
+For example, say that you are injured when you slip and fall on a puddle of oil in a grocery store.
 You file a lawsuit against the store for $40,000.
 However, security footage shows that you were texting on your phone before slipping and falling.
 The owner claims that if you had been paying attention at the time of the accident, you would not have suffered injuries.

 The court accepts his or her claim and assigns you 30% of the liability.
 Out of your original $40,000 award, you will only receive $28,000.
 If the court had assigned you 60% of the liability, your award would be reduced to $0.